m0rte17/Personal_budget_2/README.md

 The application is deployed and available at:
 - **API Base URL**: [Go to the site](https://personal-budget-2-8k83.onrender.com/)
-- **API Documentation**: [Go to API docs](https://personal-budget-2-8k83.onrender.com/api-docs/)
+- **API Documentation**: [Go to API docs](https://personal-budget-2-8k83.onrender.com/api-docs/) *Due to the fact that the project is deployed on a free server, it is not always available, the free plan uses the auto-sleep function.
+Try refreshing the page after 15-30 seconds.*

 ---